Disclaimer

 Lenders, including specialist lenders, on the other hand provide loans – usually large sums of money – to another party for long-term repayment.
 Often, interest is added onto repayments to make the venture profitable for the lender involved.
 Loans and investments alike can be made to (and by) individuals and organisations.

 While differing elements of the financial landscape, investments and loans often intermix.
 For instance, property investors can use loans to make an investment.
-So far, we’ve covered the basics of the difference between investor and lender.
+So far, we’ve covered the basics of the difference between investor vs lender.
 But there are several elements, strategies and considerations that affects the lifecycle of any loan or investment.
 In this blog, we’ll dive into some of those details.

 How are loans structured?